 Wow, that took some time.
 It took me about one month.
 Though I am glad, I cleared my digital clutter.

-About a month or so later, I went back to my computer (Affiliate Link) and emptied my trash can (Affiliate Link).
-I allowed a month, just in case I mistakenly deleted something I didn't want to remove.
-I then started a Disk Cleanup, and Disk Defragment tasks on my computer (Affiliate Link) and restarted my computer (Affiliate Link).
+About a month later, I returned to my computer (Affiliate Link) and emptied my trash can (Affiliate Link).
+I allowed a month in case I mistakenly deleted something I didn't want to remove.
+I then started a Disk Cleanup and Disk Defragmentation task on my computer (Affiliate Link) and restarted it.

 Will you be taking on this task?
 What have you determined is the most important to clear?
 Please leave a comment and share it with your friends.